zugate/MDLatex/README.md

 - **`MarkdownLatexView`:** The main SwiftUI view for rendering Markdown and LaTeX.
 - **`MarkdownLatexParser`:** A utility for extracting and reinjecting LaTeX expressions into HTML.
 - **`katex_template.html`:** A prebuilt HTML template for KaTeX rendering.

 ---

-## Example Project
-Check out the example project in the `Examples` folder for a hands-on demonstration of integrating **MDLatex** into your app.

----